department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-findings.md

 # Key Findings

 ## Feedback on the landing page and poster
-1. The desired amount of content varies greatly among participants.
+1. The desired amount of content varies greatly among participants (from "all the details" to "only the headers" to "just the phone number/link to report").
 2. Some participants were skeptical that the harassment content reflects new change at VA.
-3. The hours for reporting by phone were too limited.
+3. The days/hours for reporting by phone were too limited *(M, Tu, W, F 9 am - 4 pm ET and Th 9 am to 1 pm ET)*.
 4. Some participants expected to be able to report online.

 ## Attitudes around harassment and reporting
-5. Much harassment isn't reported for a variety of reasons.
+5. Much harassment isn't reported for a variety of reasons, most commonly because it doesn't seem serious/bad enough or physical, and so many people just say something directly to the person and then try to forget about it.
 2. Participants said they'd decide how to report harassment based on their current location (i.e., at a VA site vs. at home), their own preferences, and their past experiences.
-In-person with a patient advocate was the most common way to report.
+The most common way to report is in-person with a patient advocate.

 ## The broader VA context
 7. Participants reacted to the idea of harassment reporting at VA with varying degrees of skepticism.